labordynamicsinstitute/codespaces-stata-r-skeleton/README.md

-# Devcontainer skeleton with Stata setup
+# Devcontainer skeleton with Stata and R setup

-This is a first draft.
-It should be such that it can be combined with other repositories.
+This is set up for standard Codespaces **command line** operation.

+To enable Rstudio as the primary interface, see notes in the Dockerfile, and rebuild.

+To start this in Codespaces, go to your personal [Codespaces](https://github.com/codespaces) space, and search for this repository to start a codespace, or, alternatively, fork this repository into your Github organization and launch Codespaces from the green button menu.